 It was just like the anxiety I carried through the day as I fought to swallow and sit with bites of food that added up to entire meals.
 Three times a day, plus snacks, it often felt like too much to handle.
 Many times I wanted to stop trying.
 I literally needed help to learn how to eat again.

-Just like with driving, I had to practice eating, meal group after meal group before I could exhale a little.
+Just like with driving, I had to practice eating.
+Meal group after meal group I practiced, before I could exhale a little.
 It took doing what I was terrified of over and over aging to become slightly less afraid in the driver seat.
 Years of experience driving which included many bumps (literally) built up until one day I was driving without hyper-focusing on every single step.

 In the beginning, merging onto a highway while accelerating 55 miles per hour brought my heart rate up as quickly as a single tablespoon of peanut butter on my plate could.
 They both paralyzed me with terror.
 But somewhere along the way, after practice and time, I became more comfortable in the driver’s seat.

 Likewise, a day came when I noticed I had not obsessed about food or using symptoms all day long.

 No longer having to push myself painstakingly at every single meal, I tasted the freedom of recovery (along with all of the foods I had been missing).
 As I continued driving down the road in my dad’s truck, I settled into the seat and began to feel more comfortable and less anxious.
 I sang along to the radio and felt a lightness.
 The rain and novelty of driving someone else’s vehicle initially required a higher level of diligence and caution.
 Although I had not forgotten all of the steps involved in driving, I slowed them down and paid closer attention to avoid any careless mistakes.